idvorkin/idvorkin.github.io/_d/affirmations2.md

 ### First Understand.
 Appreciate.
 Be a class act

-- People want to do their best and are rational, and they probably talk in a way that doesn't make sense to you.
+- People want to do their best and are rational.
 Seek [first to understand](/7h-c5), and only then be understood.
 This is also the core of [compassion](/compassion)
-  {%include summarize-page.html src="/7h-c5" %}
-- It takes 7 times to hear something positive about ourselves to make up for 1 negative though.
+- It takes 7 times to hear something positive about ourselves to make up for 1 negative thought.
-  {%include summarize-page.html src="/appreciate" %}

 - Appreciation is also very important because all humans have [anxiety](/anxiety) and [impostor syndrome](/imposter)

 ### Be Present.
 This too shall pass